Swright88/intro-to-testing/phase3/05_pair_test_analysis_more.md

 you will submit materials so your coach(es) can provide feedback.

-Also as before, there is nothing implemented, so there is no application to look at, play with, nor to run tests against.
+Also as before, there is nothing implemented, so there is no application to look at, to explore, nor to run tests against.

 This challenge tests your skills and approaches that you've been building and using earlier on.